 A few tips: find another station to switch out the bike every 30 minutes (time resets after you return the bike) and beware of backwards seats – that’s the Parisian signal for “this bike has problems”!

-4. Escape to a fun-fair world
+33. Escape to a fun-fair world

 For some people, even hearing the word “museum” is like pulling teeth, but this one is absolutely worth it.
 If you’ve seen Midnight in Paris, you’ll recognize this place as one of the party scenes from when Owen Wilson’s character goes back in time.

 The museum is open to the public by reservation only, and you go with a tour group, so it’s a more intimate experience without tons of people climbing all over the rides.

-8. Go for a stroll down the middle of the Seine
+EXTRA: 35.
+Go for a stroll down the middle of the Seine

 The Allee des Cygnes, or Swan’s Alley, is a man-made island that runs between the Pont de Bir-Hakeim (better known as the Inception bridge) and the Pont de Grenelle, with the smaller Statue of Liberty gracing its western end.